geonetwork/doc/source/user-guide/publishing/managing-privileges.rst

 An *administrator* can edit any metadata.

-A *reviewer* or an *Editor* can edit a metadata if:
+A *reviewer* or an *editor* can edit a metadata if:

-* All metadata that has the edit privilege selected for one of the groups they are a member of.
+* The metadata has 'edit' privilege for one of the groups they are a member of

 * They are the metadata owner.

-A *User Administrator* can't edit metadata.
+A *user administrator* can't edit metadata.

 Publishing